shmily-ld/BioAI/content/authors/ShengJingYu/_index.md

   - Graduate Students
 ---

 Sheng Jinyu is a graduate student in computer science at Xiangtan University, Xiangtan, China, supervised by Xuan Lin.
-His research interests include large language models, natural language processing (NLP), and molecule generation.
+Her research direction is tentative.